OpenFLUID/openfluid-community-docs/src/docs/general/references.md

 If you wish to cite OpenFLUID, please use the following reference:

-* Fabre, J.C. and Louchart, X. and Moussa, R. and Dagès, C. and Colin, F. and Rabotin, M. and Raclot, D. and Lagacherie, P. and Voltz M. &nbsp;&nbsp;**<a href="http://www.umr-lisah.fr/rtra-projects/LANDMOD2010-proceedings/articles/632-article.htm" target=_blank>OpenFLUID: a software environment for modelling fluxes in landscapes</a>**. _LANDMOD2010_.
+* Fabre, J.C. and Louchart, X. and Moussa, R. and Dagès, C. and Colin, F. and Rabotin, M. and Raclot, D. and Lagacherie, P. and Voltz M. **OpenFLUID: a software environment for modelling fluxes in landscapes**. _LANDMOD2010_.

 BibTex entry:
 ```tex